Qasim-Rokeeb/Multi-Step-Form/README.md

 ✔️ How to manage multi-step form flow
 ✔️ Validating input fields with `react-hook-form`
 ✔️ Storing and retrieving form state using `localStorage`
-✔️ Building reusable and styled form components
-✔️ Tailwind tricks for clean UI and responsive forms
 ✔️ Creating step indicators with icons and active status
 ✔️ Ensuring accessibility and visibility in both light and dark themes